Modified TM2 for Reproducing All Best-Fit Values of Neutrino Mixing Angles: Introduction

 In this study, we show that not only two, but rather all three best-fit values of the neutrino mixing angles can be simultaneously reproduced via a modified TM$_2$ mixing model - obtained via the same method as in Ref.\cite{Hyodo2024MPLA}.
 Additionally, we show this reproducibility will persist under future changes to the best-fit values.

 This paper is arranged as follows.
-In section 2 the basics of neutrino mixing matrices and mass matrices are given alongside a review of the current best-fit values of the various mixing parameters.
-In section 3.1 we present our modification to the TM$_2$ mixing model and demonstrate its ability to precisely reproduce all three mixing angles.
-In section 3.2 we discuss the Majorana CP phases and the ranges of the effective Majorana mass predicted by our model.
-In section 3.3 we discuss the way in which in the deviation of our model from the standard TM$_2$ mixing matrix breaks the magic texture.
+In section \ref{section:Basics of neutrino mixings and masses} the basics of neutrino mixing matrices and mass matrices are given alongside a review of the current best-fit values of the various mixing parameters.
+In sections \ref{subsection:problem_within_TM_2_mixing} through \ref{subsubsection:Predictions of Modified TM2} we present our modification to the TM$_2$ mixing model and demonstrate its ability to precisely reproduce all three mixing angles as well as demonstrate how the model accomplishes this.
+In section \ref{subsubsection:Majorana CP phases} we discuss the Majorana CP phases and the ranges of the effective Majorana mass predicted by our model.
+In section \ref{subsubsection_magic_texture} we discuss the way in which in the deviation of our model from the standard TM$_2$ mixing matrix breaks the magic texture.
 Lastly, in section 4, we summarize our findings.